 Aston Martin became title Partner of Red Bull Racing in 2018, with the iconic wings featuring on the cars’ livery from 2016, marking the start of the Valkyrie development with Red Bull Racing.
 2021 will mark the start of another chapter, the culmination of long-standing ambitions and the exceptional skill and hard work of the company’s engineers and drivers, as the Aston Martin Formula One team makes its debut on the global stage.
 “The Formula One grid is the right place for Aston Martin,” says Lawrence Stroll, Aston Martin’s Executive Chairman.
 “It’s where this brand should be and I know this next chapter of our racing history will be incredibly exciting for fans of Aston Martin, and the sport of Formula One, all over the world.”

-This interview is an extract from an article featured in the AM46 issue of Aston Martin magazine, out now.
-If you're not already a subscriber, visit magazine.astonmartin.com/magazine-subscription so that you can read the full story.
+This story is an extract from an article featured in the AM46 issue of Aston Martin magazine, out now.
+If you're not already a subscriber, visit magazine.astonmartin.com/magazine-subscription so that you can read the feature in full.